Guide to Antenna Cables & Connectors

 SMA is designed for a diverse range of RF applications and is suitable for communications DC to 18GHz.

 |Male SMA Connector||Female SMA Connector|

-Similar in size and performance to the SMA connector, SMB was designed with a snap-on interfacing.
+Similar in size and performance to the SMA connector, SMB is designed with a snap-on interfacing.

 SMB connectors have a 50Ω or 75Ω impedance, and are suitable for RF applications from DC to 4GHz.

-Gender of SMB connectors can often be confusing as the male has the socket/jack body, with the female having the plug body.
+The gender of SMB connectors can often be confusing, as the male has the socket/jack body, with the female having the pin/plug body.